coimbrastudios/framework/Documentation~/EditorTools.md

 > The startup scene will only be used if attempting to enter play mode when a scene included in the build settings is currently open.
 > This will allow you to still play from test scenes where you always can iterate faster.

+## Windows:

+The windows available in `Window/Coimbra Framework/` are:

+- `Scene Selector`: Personal window to have quick access to specific scenes of the project.
+- `Scriptable Settings`: Debug window for [ScriptableSettings](ScriptableSettings.md).
+- `Shared Managed Pools`: Debug window for [SharedManagedPool](Pooling.md#sharedmanagedpool).
+- `Service Locator`: Debug window for [ServiceLocator](ServiceLocator.md).

 ## Menu Items:

 The menu items available in `Tools/Coimbra Framework/` are: